syncfusion-content/xamarin-docs/Xamarin/SfDiagram/Layout.md

 ---
-title: Adding Layout in Diagram control for Xamarin.Forms
+title: Adding Layout in Diagram control for Xamarin.Forms | Syncfusion
 description: Learn how to add layout in diagram control.
 platform: xamarin
 control: Diagram